 Gaff: Underwear designed specifically for tucking.
 Some women, transfeminine folks and femme-of-centre folks choose to wear a gaff underneath their day-to-day clothing in order to smooth out the appearance of their pelvic area.

-Gender Dysphoria: Gender dysphoria is a term that describes a sense of unease that a person may have because of a mismatch between their sex and their gender identity.
-This sense of unease or dissatisfaction may be so intense it can lead to depression and anxiety and have a harmful impact on daily life.
+Gender Dysphoria: Gender dysphoria is a term that describes a sense of unease, dissatisfaction, or discomfort that a person may have because of a mismatch between their assigned sex and their gender.
+These feelings may be so intense they can lead to depression and anxiety and have a harmful impact on daily life.

 Hanging Parts: These two parts hang below some trans and non-binary people’s strapless.
 They’re covered by flexible skin.